-Fox River Trail is a 12.2 mile moderately trafficked point-to-point trail located near Carpentersville, IL that features a river and is rated as moderate.
+Fox River Trail is a 12.2 mile moderately trafficked point-to-point trail located near Carpentersville, Illinois that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Fox River Trail is divided into two halves: Fox River Trail SOUTH runs from South Elgin south to Oswego, IL.
 Fox River Trail NORTH runs from South Elgin north to Crystal Lake, IL South Elgin is roughly the midpoint.
 Pedal through nature preserves and quaint towns along Illinois scenic Fox River.
 The Fox River Bike Trail stretches for more than 36 scenic miles northwest of Chicago.
 Serious cyclists and beginners hit the trail for a great workout, hikers come for a power walk and cross-country skiers carve out a path in winter.
 The trail travels along the routes of historic railroad lines and crosses six bridges along the way.
 The trail changes surfaces between concrete, asphalt and crushed stone on its way through charming towns such as Carpentersville, Elgin and West Dundee.
 Stop along the way at local diners, or pack a lunch and take a break at picnic spots.
 Signage along the trail lets riders opt for the auxiliary trail that detours through neighborhoods and Main Streets.

 Nice ride from crystal lake to east Dundee.
 Some good scenery.
 Nice place to stop for a frosty beverage at diamond jims in downtown Dundee